lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/e02-stream-data-processing/README.md

 To answer this question we need to aggregate by crime, following the same approach we followed in Q2.

-In the first verion, we created the different `Transform` streams.
+In the first version, I created the different `Transform` streams and tested them individually.

+In the second version, I used the *fork pattern* so that all the questions could be written to files in parallel using the individual transformations.